-Dad rock is a term used for a slice of rock music that is heavily influenced by classic rock tunes like “Sultans of Swing” by Dire Straits. an earlier era and appeals to my age demographic.
+Dad rock is a term used for a slice of rock music that is heavily influenced by classic rock like “Sultans of Swing” by Dire Straits, tunes from an earlier era that appeal to my age demographic.
 If you know anything about the Liquidlogic Mullet or are the slightest bit intuitive, you’ve probably already guessed that it’s a throwback dad rock boat.
 It’s time.

 Liquidlogic Mullet Specs

 Volume: 71 U.S. gal